Cancer is when cells in the body

 and spreads to other parts of the body.
-When cancer spreads, doctors say
+When it spreads doctors say

-cancer is the most common type of cancer found in American men, other than
+cancer is the most common type found in American men, other than

 skin cancer.
 The American Cancer Society estimates that there are about